vippsas/vipps-solutions/loyalty-in-pos/quick-start.md

 This is the step-by-step guide for how to implement _Loyalty in POS_.

-## Step 1 - Scan the QR
+## Step 1 - Scan the QR code
-When scanning the QR, you will get a url like this:
+When scanning the QR code, you will get a url like this:
 ```
 https://qr.vipps.no/28/2/01/031/4791504800?v=1
 ```